TaleirOfDeynai/wip-ai-dungeon-mods/README.md

 > **`$Lore[Fox & BeastFolk]`**
 > Foxes have fur of earthy tones, often with white fur on their stomach.

-_You can still use relations with no tag, as well._
+_You can still use relations with no topic, as well._
 > **`$Lore(:Fox; :Lelindar)`**
 > The population of foxes in Lelindar is rather limited, as foxes are not normally attracted to city life.